 A comprehensive overview of students eligible for special education under the categories of Autism, Other Health Impairments, and Traumatic Brain Injury.
 Topics will cover characteristics of individual students as well as strategies to meet educational needs of students eligible in these categories.
+Taken concurrently with SPE 453.
 Prerequisites: SPE 229 and acceptance into Teacher Education Program.